 As every company is unique, every engagement is customized by Artifice Security’s team of highly trained OSCP, OSWE, and OSCE-certified consultants.
 We recognize that not every architecture or application fits into a preset box and that developing a solution that works best for your business will necessitate an adaptive testing technique.

 We only use automated testing for 5% of our testing.
 The remaining 95% is made up of manually performed penetration testing attacks.
-So whether you need a black-box, grey-box, or white-box assessment, Artifice Security has the knowledge and ability to help you secure your system and avoid costly data breaches.
+Whether you need a black-box, gray-box, or white-box assessment, Artifice Security has the knowledge and ability to help you secure your system and avoid costly data breaches.

 Types of Penetration Tests